We Ride (Brave Girls song): Commercial performance

 At the time of its release, the song failed to enter the Gaon Digital Chart.
-Almost seven months after its release, the song first debuted at number 133 on the component Download Chart.
+Almost seven months after its release, the song debuted at number 133 on the component Download Chart.
 It debuted at number 115 on the Gaon Digital Chart for the week ending March 13, 2021, placing at the number 18 on the component Download Chart as a "hot" release and at number 141 on the component Streaming Chart.
 In its second week, the song rose to number 44 and again in its third week to number 24.
 The song continued to rise in the chart, entering the Top 10 at number 10 in its fifth week.
 The song stayed in the Top 10 for four more weeks, rising each week, peaking at number 7 on the component Download Chart and at number 4 on the component Streaming Chart in its eighth week.
 It achieved a new peak at number 4 in its ninth week, as the fourth most-streamed song of the week.

 The song also charted at number 55 for the month of March 2021, as the 23rd best-selling song and as the 70th most-streamed song of the month.
 It rose to number 5 for the month of April 2021, as the 8th best-selling song and as the 5th most-streamed song of the month.
 It peaked at number 4 for the month of May 2021, as the 18th best-selling song and as the 4th most-streamed song of the month.
 It charted at number 10 for the month of June 2021 and at number 22 for the month of July.

 The song placed at number 12 for 2021 mid-year chart.